RodMech/OSNet-IBN1-Lite/README.md

     "image": zlibed.hex()
 }
 ```
-The image, in bytes format, has to be zlibed and hexed.
+Where the image "zlibed", in bytes format, has to be converted to hexadecimal format.